-MGCCC will administer the MS-CPAS (Mississippi Career Planning and Assessment System) prior to program completions in career and technical programs.
+MGCCC will administer the MS- CPAS (Mississippi Career Planning and Assessment System) prior to program completions in career and technical programs.
 All students completing a career and technical program must take the MS-CPAS.

-This program is accredited by the National Association of Industrial Technology.
+This program is accredited by The Association of Technology, Management, and Applied Engineering.